Partial Identification in Matching Models for the Marriage Market: Empirical application

-Figure \MYref{fig1} reveals that the proportion of college educated men increases until 1950, then drops, and finally reverses into an increase around 1960.
-Instead, the proportion of college educated women always increases.
-Moreover, the proportion of college educated women is lower than that of men 1940, while the opposite is true by 1966.
-These changes imply that the evolution of educational sorting cannot be inferred by simply comparing matching patters across cohorts. \\ Figure \MYref{fig2} (a) shows an increase in the proportion of marriages of {\it like} with {\it like}.
-A substantial surge is also registered when focusing on the proportion of couples where both spouses have a college degree (Figure \MYref{fig2} (b)).
-However, as discussed earlier, these figures are not proof of an increase in educational sorting because they may be mechanically driven by changes in the proportions of individuals in each education category.
+Figure \MYref{fig2} (a) shows an increase in the proportion of marriages of {\it like} with {\it like}.
+A substantial surge is also registered when focusing on the proportion of couples where both spouses have a college degree, as shown in Figure \MYref{fig2} (b).
+However, these figures are not proof of an increase in positive educational sorting because they may be mechanically driven by changes in the proportions of individuals in each education category.